bigraph-toolkit-suite/bigraphs.bigraph-framework/README.md

   - Tracking rules (a rule can be assigned a tracking map)
 - Model Transformations
   - Export a bigraph to common graph formats, e.g., DOT, GraphML, GXL, VCG
-  - Export to formats of other bigraph tools: BigMC, BigraphER, BigRed, jLibBig, ...
+  - Export to formats of other bigraph tools: BigMC, BigraphER, BigRed, [jLibBig](https://bigraphs.github.io/jlibbig/), ...
   - Translate bigraphs to other graph classes: Ranked Graphs, multigraphs, ...
 - Attributed Bigraphs
   - Add arbitrary attributes to nodes
   - Attributes are preserved when doing rewriting (this requires tracking maps)

 **Requirements**
-- Java >=17
+- Java >=17 (JDK)
-  - (!) _not_ the headless version of the JDK (!)
+- Maven / Gradle
 - Graphviz for the visualization module
   - Ubuntu 20.04/22.04: `sudo apt install graphviz`